Knox: The Cargo E-trike

 During the prototype period, employees took 85 trips with Knox and logged 362 miles (for an average roundtrip of 4.25 miles).
 According to employee reports, 27 of the 85 trips (32 percent) otherwise would have been taken with a Central Fleet vehicle or some other car.
 A pool of 34 employees opted in to use the trike for work purposes.
 We hypothesize that the pandemic played a large role in subduing employee interest in using the trike, particularly while some City employees were still on a work-from-home policy due to the pandemic, and because public meetings moved online.

 We hoped that by avoiding Boston's notorious vehicle traffic, employees would:

 - be more productive in their tasks, and

 - also feel increased satisfaction in their work.

 We know many of our plans and goals ask a lot of our business community and residents.
-We hope that through leading by example, we can show our many constituencies that we, too, are doing the work necessary to make Boston carbon-neutral by 2050.
+We hoped that through leading by example, we could show our many constituencies that we, too, are doing the work necessary to make Boston carbon-neutral by 2050.